hanzmaharajh/misc_cpp/README.md

 ### A few C++ functions and classes that I have written, and may be useful elsewhere.
-#### (Much of this code has found minimal use and has not been fully tested.
+#### (Much of this code is experimental and has found minimal use and has not been fully tested.
 I am happy to receive any feedback / advice / enhancements / etc.)